 Download a printable checklist to use when looking for a child care or early learning program.

+Once you’ve selected a provider, your CCR&R will send you some forms that must be completed and signed by both you and your provider before payment will begin.
 For more information on different types of providers, visit our Types of Care page

 Use our Search feature to find eligible providers in your area and view inspection reports, or you can contact your CCR&R for help selecting a provider.

-Commitment to Safe, Reliable, Affordable Child Care
+Commitment to Safe, Reliable, Affordable High-Quality Child Care

 In New Jersey, all child care and early learning programs that accept, or wish to accept, child care assistance payments must comply with the requirements set forth by the federal Child Care and Development Block Grant (CCDBG) Act.
-These requirements define health and safety standards, including comprehensive criminal background checks, training and monitoring and annual inspections.
+These requirements define health and safety standards, including comprehensive criminal background checks, training and annual inspections.

 In addition to all of the federal CCDBG requirements, child care providers receiving payment through CCAP must be licensed or registered by the Department of Children and Families (DCF), Office of Licensing (OOL), approved by the Department of Human Services (DHS), Division of Family Development (DFD) or certified by the Department of Health (DOH).
 These include child care centers, home-based providers (family child care providers and approved homes) and summer youth camps.